FrederickGeek8/freddy.us/_posts/2023-10-06-thinking-about-grad-school.md

 years and don't have people to advise you on how to best pursue your interests.
 For me, my passion for Mathematics has gradually obscured what I might want to specialize in down the road.
-I am torn between my life-long passion for Computer Science, my undying love of Mathematics and it's rigor, and my unexplored interest in Physics.
+I am torn between my life-long passion for Computer Science, my undying love of Mathematics and its rigor, and my unexplored interest in Physics.
 During my undergrad I double majored in Computer Science and Mathematics, but the effects of that decision has been a double-sided coin.